 A minimum of 75 graduate credit hours including a minimum of 20 in dissertation research.
-An overall grade point average in graduate courses of 3.25 or better.
+An overall grade-point average in graduate courses of 3.25 or better.
 Completion of at least one three-credit hour course in each of the following categories: solid state theory, quantum mechanics, applied mathematics, thermodynamics and kinetics, and one course in each of two categories dealing with materials properties of solids.
 Satisfactory completion of a Ph.D. dissertation including its defense at an oral examination.

-The program of Materials Science offers no courses of its own.
-All courses in a student's program are offered by the individual departments - primarily Electrical Engineering, Mechanical Engineering, Mathematics, Statistics, Physics, and Chemistry.
+The program of Materials Science offers no courses of its own, other than thesis or dissertation research.
+Courses in a student's program are offered by the individual departments - primarily Electrical Engineering, Mechanical Engineering, Mathematics, Statistics, Physics, and Chemistry.